openSUSE/scatool-container/README.md

 ```

 ## No container logs are showing
-1. The `scamonitor.service` and podman logs are not showing under SLES 15 or SLE Micro 5 even though the container is running
+1. The `scamonitor.service` and podman logs are not showing under SLES 15 SP5 or SLE Micro 5.5 even though the container is running
+> [!WARNING]
+> Depite the fix, the issue persists with SLES 15 SP4
 ```
 > podman ps
 CONTAINER ID  IMAGE                                                                                                                          COMMAND     CREATED        STATUS        PORTS       NAMES